 One of the most helpful cognitive therapy tactics for perseveration is a technique known as thought stopping.
 This refers to the use of a visual cue or action that can prevent perseveration from taking hold.
 For example, some people snap a rubber band on their wrist when they start to perseverate.

 It can be difficult to watch a loved one perseverate.
 Fortunately, there are some helpful strategies you can do to stop perseveration in another.
 Some examples include:

 - Recognize.
 Teach the person how to recognize when he/she is beginning to perseverate as well as how to ask for help.
 You can also create a “stuck signal” that alerts the person when they are stuck.

 - Simplify.
 Give simple, clear instructions on what the person needs to do.
 For example, if they can’t stop brushing their teeth, tell them to put the brush in your hand, relax their fingers, etc.

 - Offer praise.
 If they manage to stop perseverating, reinforce this behavior with positive comments.

-These are just a few examples of tactics you can use to reduce perseveration after brain injury.
-But since every case is unique, you should consult with a psychologist for more personalized advice.
+These are just a few examples of tactics you can use to reduce perseveration in a loved one after brain injury.
+But since every case is unique, you should consult with a specialist for individualized advice.

 Understanding Perseveration After Brain Injury

-Perseveration is a common side effect of brain injury.
+Perseveration is commonly seen as a secondary effect following a traumatic brain injury.
 It causes patients to engage in repetitive and compulsive thoughts and behaviors.

-Fortunately, with the right support, patients can learn to recognize and reduce their perseverative behavior after brain injury.
+Fortunately, with the right support, patients can learn to recognize and reduce their perseverative behaviors after brain injury.